coignard/qatsi/README.md

 ## How it works

-The core of `qatsi` is a hierarchical key derivation process.
+The core of `qatsi` is hierarchical deterministic key derivation using Argon2id.
 The following diagram illustrates the flow from user input to the final generated output:

 <br>
 <div align="center">